-When pork shoulder is cooked over a low fire for a long time, the meat becomes tender enough to shred with a fork.
+When pork butt and pork shoulder are cooked over a low fire for a long time, the meat becomes tender enough to shred with a fork.
 Most barbecue fans already know that, of course.
 But what does the internal temperature have to be in order for the magic to happen?

 The answer is a simple one, but the process itself is fascinating.
 When you’ve finished reading, you’ll have all the information you need regarding the perfect pulled pork internal temp.